 Plan Your Itinerary

 It is always advisable to develop a detailed travel itinerary before you begin the trip.
 Do a route plan and research the various routes that you will use ahead of time.
-There are a number of apps that you can use to plan your route ahead of time.
-Determine if there are any challenges that you might expect along the way.
-Look out some of the stops that you may use on your route.
+You can find online the best route planner app for Android and iOS that you can use to plan your route ahead of time.

 Check to see if some of the routes and destinations that you are planning to visit are open and the hours during which the many rest stops along the way are operational.
 Performing a thorough research ahead of time will save you from some nasty and unexpected surprises on the trip.